 - GDPR (General Data Protection Regulation) is a new EU law that requires organizations to comply with specific standards when it comes to personal data management.

 - HIPAA (Health Insurance Portability and Accountability Act) requires healthcare providers, insurance companies, and other businesses dealing with sensitive medical information to protect it from unauthorized access.

 - SOX (Sarbanes-Oxley Act) applies specifically to publicly traded companies and dictates how they should manage their accounting practices.

 - PCI DSS (Payment Card Industry Data Security Standard) sets security standards for merchants who accept credit cards online or over phone lines.

-Here is a look at a few technologies that power the immense benefits of intelligent document processing.
+Now, let’s look at the tools and technologies that power the benefits of intelligent document processing:

+Like a librarian’s understanding of content, NLP algorithms analyze text, identify key topics, and classify documents based on their content and context.
 Once your document is transformed into a machine-readable format, IDP can use natural language processing (NLP) algorithms to analyze the text and identify key topics.
-NLP helps computers grasp content the way a human would, while giving them a hand with nuances like idioms and attitude tells.
+NLP helps computers grasp content the way a human would while giving them a hand with nuances like idioms and attitude.
 The text of your document can then be classified based on its content and its context.

 Optical Character Recognition (OCR)

 OCR is a handy technology that can strip characters, numbers, and words from a PDF or image.
-You may have seen this technology in action on your smartphone.
+You may see this technology in action on your smartphone.
 Take a photo of a book page or the instruction sheet from a board game.
-With most newer phones, the text within the image becomes independently editable—you can copy and paste the words into a text message or Word Doc.
+With most newer phones, the text within the image becomes independently editable—you can copy and paste the words into a text message or Word document.